pelican-plugins/pandoc-reader/README.md

 The second method involves specifying the path(s) to one or more [Pandoc default files][], with all your preferences written in YAML format.

-These paths should be set in your `pelicanconf.py` file by using the setting `PANDOC_DEFAULT_FILES`.
+These paths should be set in your Pelican settings file by using the setting `PANDOC_DEFAULT_FILES`.
 The paths may be absolute or relative, but relative paths are recommended as they are more portable.

 ```python
 PANDOC_DEFAULT_FILES = [